sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 Only use `testContext.waitForRequest()` for behavior you need to test, not to generally wait for parts of the application to load.
 Whether a query is made for loading is an implementation detail, instead assert and wait on the DOM using `waitForSelector()` or `retry()`.

-##### Mocking JSContext

-The backend provides the webapp with a context object under `window.context`.
-You can override this object in integration tests using `testContext.overrideJsContext()`.
-There is a default mock JSContext that you can extend with object spread syntax if needed.

 ### End-to-end tests